 In 1967, the Royal Military Academy Sandhurst (RMAS) presented West Point with a British officer’s sword.
 The intent was for the sword to be the prize for a competition, the aim of which was to promote military excellence among the Corps of Cadets.
 The original purpose statement reads as follows - "To provide the Corps of Cadets with a challenging and rewarding regimental skills competition, which will enhance professional development and military excellence in selected soldier skills."

-To deliver the world's premier international academy military skills competition to inspire Cadets to achieve military excellence in their chosen profession through a rigorous, physical, mental, and leadership challenge that is reflective of combat operations in terms of tempo and tasks.
+To deliver the world's premier international academy military skills competition that inspires cadets to achieve military excellence in their chosen profession by competing in a physically and mentally rigorous leadership and small unit military skills challenge that reflects the tempo, uncertainty, and tasks of combat operations.

 Each squad is required to perform a series of military tasks along a designated route.
 Scores are determined by combining the points they earn by performing each military task along the route.
-Examples of events can include the following: obstacle course navigation, zodiac water crossing, rifle marksmanship, pistol marksmanship, land navigation, leadership evaluation, trauma care, weapon handling skills, basic infantry squad tasks.
+Examples of events can include but are not limited to the following:

 · Squads must include at least two male and two female members.
 The squad must consist of eleven members; 9x Primary 2x Alternates.